Smart-University-Management-Platform/smart-university-platform/README.md

 - Before making a significant change to the design, write or update an ADR.
 - Keep C4 diagrams and ADRs in sync with the implementation as you move into later phases.
 - Use issues and pull requests to discuss architectural changes so decisions are recorded and reviewable.

+### AI usage (AI Mentor)

+Whenever you ask AI for real project help (design, code, debugging, documentation), log it in AI_Log.md:

+[YYYY-MM-DD] Team C – Asked AI how to design Saga orchestrator.
+Answer used to implement order workflow and ADR-0005.